The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Background

-Most existing techniques to increase diversity in LLM outputs overlook context, and often fail in practice.
-For instance, increasing \textit{temperature} increases \textit{incoherence} more than \textit{novelty}~\cite{temperature}, limiting usefulness before hitting \textit{text degeneration}~\cite{inductive-reason}.
-Despite hyperparameter tuning, \textit{homogeneity bias} is persistent and particularly affects minoritized groups~\cite{hyperparams}.
-In addition, advanced prompting techniques (which have been effective for reasoning tasks) do not help increase creativity in outputs~\cite{prompt-knob}.
+Most existing techniques to increase diversity in LLM outputs overlook the nuances of diversity and often fail in practice.
+For example, increasing temperature increases incoherence more than novelty~\cite{temperature}, limiting usefulness before hitting text degeneration~\cite{inductive-reason, nucleus-sampling}.
+Despite hyperparameter tuning, homogeneity bias persists and is particularly pronounced for minoritized groups~\cite{hyperparams}.
+Advanced prompting techniques (which have been effective for reasoning tasks) do not help increase creativity in outputs~\cite{prompt-knob,creativity,force-diffuse,toofast}.

-\textbf{Not only do we lack reliable ways to increase the diversity of LLM output, but current practices are actively reducing it}.
-Recent literature~\cite{bad-align-1,bad-align-2,bad-align-3} has shown that \textit{alignment} degrades the capabilities of LLMs related to output diversity.
-The trade-offs introduced by alignment are only now coming into focus, but there is a clear narrowing of the \textit{generative horizon}~\cite{throw-away-pretrained}.